 - Lunch the Office of Early Childhood requires that all lunches contain an ice pack.
 If your child's lunch needs to be heated up, the classroom has a microwave.
-We ask that each heat up be no longer than 1 minute. - Nap- a crib sheet (optional), travel size blanket and pillow, small stuffed animal - Clothing: an extra set of seasonally appropriate clothes to remain on site- including underwear, socks and shoes. - Your child's teacher will let you know if there are any additional items needed.
+We ask that each heat up be no longer than 1 minute. - Snack the YMCA will serve a morning snack, we ask that parents provide the snack for afternoon snack time - Nap- a crib sheet (optional), travel size blanket and pillow, small stuffed animal - Clothing: an extra set of seasonally appropriate clothes to remain on site- including underwear, socks and shoes. - Your child's teacher will let you know if there are any additional items needed.